 The staging offers "an edgier, sexier twist tailored for American audiences in the intimate playing space of Signature's MAX Theater," according to the D.C.-area Helen Hayes Award-winning Equity troupe.

-Kudisch is the devilish Darryl Van Horne (played by Jack Nicholson in the film), Skinner (Side Show, Dinner at Eight) plays the would-be sculptress Alexandra, Christiane Noll (Little By Little, Dinner at Eight) is the uptight cellist Jane, and Jacquelyn Piro Donovan (The Ark, Les Miz) is the tongue-tied newspaper reporter Sukie.
+"In the tiny New England town of Eastwick, three unhappy women innocently plot and conjure their ideal man," according to Signature.
+"When he appears in the form of a seductive newcomer all hell breaks loose, sexually and otherwise."
+Kudisch is the devilish Darryl Van Horne (played by Jack Nicholson in the film), Skinner ( Side Show, Dinner at Eight) plays the would-be sculptress Alexandra, Christiane Noll ( Little By Little, Dinner at Eight) is the uptight cellist Jane, and Jacquelyn Piro Donovan ( The Ark, Les Miz) is the tongue-tied newspaper reporter Sukie.

 The creative team includes music director Jon Kalbfleisch, choreographer Karma Camp, set designer Walt Spangler, costume designer Alejo Vietti, lighting designer Chris Lee, sound designer Matt Rowe, orchestrator Bruce Coughlin and production stage manager Kerry Epstein.